 Our SENCo actively engages in a range of opportunities to share best practice and keep abreast of current local and national initiatives and policy to support students with SEND.
 Teaching staff seek support and guidance from the SENCo and Learning Support team as required.

 The academy also seek advice and guidance from local special schools and other relevant agencies to help school staff meet the needs of your child to review, evaluate and develop provision for students who have the most complex needs.

 We have staff with specialized expertise, qualifications and experience including:

-Mrs. L. Cassady – the SENCo at Bluecoat Wollaton Academyhas QTLS and has been working with SEN students for12 years.
+Mrs A Rogers – the SENCO at Bluecoat Wollaton Academy has QTS and has been working with SEN students for many years.

 We use our professional judgement to ensure that the funding is distributed to have the greatest impact on our students with SEN. We regularly review this to ensure maximum effectiveness and efficiency.
 We strive to ensure equity, transparency and clarity amongst all settings within the academy and ensure this clarity allows all staff to understand the allocation of resources and to assist in their decision making process.

 The majority of SEN funding is spent on additional support staff.
 Most of this funding comes from the central academy budget and Local Authority ‘top up’ funding for students with high level needs.
 Specialist equipment and resources are considered on an annual basis and appropriate funding requests are submitted to the academy.
 Additional resources can be requested or bid for from external agencies but these resources are finite and dependent on specific criteria.